compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ## Exercise 34

-As a first exercise, how many of these intertions overlap human exons?
+As a first exercise, how many of these intersions overlap human exons?
 Do you expect it to be a low or high proportion?

 To do so download an exons bedfile from `https://s3.amazonaws.com/bedtools-tutorials/web/exons.bed` and then use bedtools intersect.
 Tip: it won't work because of the chromosome numbering (tip: check how chromosome numbers are encoded in both exons.bed and the vcf file, i.e. whether starting with a `chr` or not, and harmonize them using `awk`).